 - Committee members may ask the student to make small, proofreading corrections before submitting it to the LITS electronic thesis collection.

 - After the examination, the advisor will tell the student whether they have passed but not what level of distinction the committee will recommend.
 Levels of distinction and eligibility criteria may be found in the College “Guidelines for the Honors Program and Honors Thesis.”
 A thesis not recommended for a degree with distinction will be recorded on the student's transcript as independent study.

 - Ensure your thesis is properly formatted according to the requirements described on the LITS Archives & Special Collections website.

-- After the defense, and after any required changes to the written thesis have been made, email a copy of your thesis to the English Department at email@example.com and to the LITS electronic student theses collection.
+- After the defense, and after any required changes to the written thesis have been made, email a copy of your thesis to the English Department at firstname.lastname@example.org and to the LITS electronic student theses collection.
 Also review the LITS Theses and honors work page, which contains directions on how to submit a thesis to the Institutional Archive.